-- 4-Minute Article
+- 5-Minute Article

-- How can I save while managing competing financial priorities?
-Financial advisors can help prioritize different financial goals, from saving for retirement and children’s education to setting aside money for vacations or home improvement.
-They can help identify the most effective mix of savings tools to reach those goals.
+Financial professionals can help prioritize different financial goals, such as saving for retirement, your children’s education, vacations, or home improvement.
+Financial professionals can also help identify the most effective mix of savings tools to reach those goals.

 2. Crafting an Appropriate Investment Strategy

-Many people change their investment mix as they age, moving from an emphasis on growth in early years to the need for income and savings protection near retirement.
-A financial advisor can help find the best mix of stocks, bonds, cash, and other tools to provide the right mix of growth and income for an individual’s age, income, and other factors.
+Many people change their investment mix as they age, moving from an emphasis on growth in earlier years to the need for income and savings protection near retirement.
+A financial professional can help determine the mix of stocks, bonds, cash, and other tools to provide the right balance of potential growth and income for an individual’s age, income, and other factors.

-- How can I reduce the risks in my financial plan?
-People face multiple risks to their savings, from the threat that market declines will decrease the value of investments to the chance that they’ll outlive their savings.
-Some people are more concerned about certain risks than others—and an advisor can help identify the most pressing concerns and develop an appropriate investment strategy to manage them.
-For example, a financial advisor might suggest additional savings protection strategies for someone most concerned about running out of money in retirement.
+People face multiple risks to their savings, such as the threat that market declines could decrease the value of investments or the possibility that they’ll outlive their savings.
+Some people are more concerned about certain risks than others – a financial professional can help identify the most pressing concerns and develop an appropriate investment strategy to manage them.
+For example, a financial professional might suggest a guaranteed income strategy for someone particularly concerned about running out of money in retirement.

 3. Minimizing Taxes